Information for research staff

 - Outline any roles you have within the department, for example tutoring or teaching.
 If none, then please state this.

 By applying for this funding it is assumed that you have the agreement of your line manager and that your line manager cannot provide the funds requested.
 Please acknowledge financial support from the Arthur Holmes Centenary Research Grant of the Department of Earth Science and Engineering, Imperial College London.

 If you are successful, a short 250 word report must be submitted shortly after the event and no later than 12 months after the award.
 You cannot apply for further Departmental funding until the report is submitted.
 The report should include:

-- Research outcomes arising from the award (such as papers and conference presentations, especially those that may contribute to REF 2020) (if none, please state this)
+- Research outcomes arising from the award (such as papers and conference presentations) (if none, please state this)

 - Future or continuing research arising from the funding, including new funding applications and/or new collaboration with external research partners (if none, please state this)